-After primarily being focused on the PRC and the Asia & Pacific region, we are expanding our presence and product promotion to Europe and the U.S. to capitalize on the rapidly growing elective vehicle markets in those geographies.
-As we expand our geographic focus to Europe and the U.S., we believe sales of our products in Europe and the U.S. will generate higher gross margins.
-It has been our experience that buyers in Europe and the U.S. are more motivated by the technologies and quality of our products than are buyers in the PRC, making them less sensitive to the price of our products than are similarly situated buyers in the PRC.
-Therefore, the geographic sources of our revenue will have an impact on our revenue and gross margins.
+After primarily being focused on the PRC and Asia-Pacific region, we are expanding our presence and product promotion to Europe and the United States to capitalize on the rapidly growing elective vehicle markets in those geographies.
+As we expand our geographic focus to Europe and the United States, we believe sales of our products in Europe and the United States will generate higher gross margins.
+It has been our experience that buyers in Europe and the United States are more motivated by the technologies and quality of our products than are buyers in the PRC, making them less sensitive to the price of our products than are similarly situated buyers in the PRC.
+Therefore, the geographic source of our revenue will have an impact on our revenue and gross margins.